welderlourenco/laravel-seeder/README.md

 # Laravel Seeder #

-Run one or more seeder files with one and very easy command.
+Run one or more of your seeder files with this very easy command.

 # Introduction #

-Have you realized the work it takes for you to comment and uncomment your calls inside the DatabaseSeeder.php file everytime you need to run some Seeder?
-Well, not anymore, with *Laravel Seeder* you can run your Seeder files without touching in the DatabaseSeeder.php file with a simple command, amazing huh?
+Did you notice the work it takes to perform database seeding in Laravel nowadays?
+Uncomment, comment and uncomment your calls again.
+Well, not anymore, with *Laravel Seeder* all the `boring` and `unnecessary` work it's done!
+Here you can perform a database seeding with only one command without having to modify your DatabaseSeeder.php file.
+Amazing huh?

 # Instalation #